sohailasghar688/awslabsohail/README.md

 Key file names are "test" and "test.pub".
 They should reside with the terraform files.

-erraform init ## after updating the keys terraform plan --out output.txt   ##Show changes required by the current configuration terraform apply output.txt  ##Create or update infrastructure
+terraform init ## after updating the keys terraform plan --out output.txt   ##Show changes required by the current configuration terraform apply output.txt  ##Create or update infrastructure